namberino/obsidian-notes/Namicon/CS/ML Notes/Transformer.md

 Finally, we top the encoder-decoder attention off with a set of residual connections.
 Now, we just feed the output of this encoder-decoder attention layer into a fully-connected layer with 1 input for each value that represents the current token and 1 output for each token in the vocabulary.

 The decoder doesn't stop until it outputs an `<EOS>` token.
 So we continue the decoding for the word "vamos".
 Note that the self-attention is now calculated between `<EOS>` and "vamos".

+There are other types of transformer: Encoder-only, which is good for sequence clustering and classification (BERT), and Decoder-only, which is good for text generation.